dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_1.md

 ## The Researcher: Creating A Quick Summary

 *Sometimes we just need the key points from a document.
-I have told the bot below that I want it to give me the main points in bullet form.*
+You can feed your bot a document and ask it to summarise it for.*

 -------------